 Except as otherwise provided in these By-Laws, following the last regular faculty meeting of each academic year, each standing committee will elect a chair from its own membership to serve for a term of one year.
 On standing committees where the committee chair is so elected, a continuing member of the committee will convene the meeting until a successor has been elected.

-The following will be the Standing Committees of the Faculty:
+The following will be the Standing Committees of the Faculty and their subcommittees that report to Faculty Senate:

-The Faculty Senate - see sect.
+The Faculty Senate—see sect.
 9.2.2

+The Faculty Senate Subcommittee on Equity—see 9.2.3

+The Personnel Policies subcommittee of Faculty Senate—see 9.2.4

+The Compensation subcommittee of Personnel Policies—see 9.2.5

+The Faculty Senate Subcommittee on Committees—see 9.2.6

-The Academic Affairs Committee - see 9.2.5
+The Academic Affairs Committee—see 9.2.7